zenjutahi/WeConnect2-ds/README.md

 ```

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With

 * [Flask](http://flask.pocoo.org/) - The web framework used
 * [Flask Restfull](https://flask-restful.readthedocs.io/en/latest/) - Used to enable API
 * [Pytest](https://docs.pytest.org/en/latest/) - framework used for testing

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning